 To protect our nation’s abundant fossil fuel resources for the long term, we must perfect and deploy technologies that can effectively capture carbon molecules directly from power plants’ flue gas, prevent those molecules from being emitted directly into the atmosphere and do so at an affordable price that makes this an economically viable solution.
 Read more >

-The ITC will be built at Basin Electric Power Cooperatives Dry Fork Station, located seven miles north of Gillette, Wyoming.
-Researchers at the ITC will have access to flue gas otherwise released from the plant, a combination of ambient air, water vapor and carbon dioxide.
+The ITC is located at Basin Electric Power Cooperative’s Dry Fork Station, seven miles north of Gillette, Wyoming.
+Researchers at the ITC have access to flue gas otherwise released from the plant, a combination of ambient air, water vapor and carbon dioxide.

-A steel duct will connect the plants gas flue to the ITC.
-Technology positioned inside the plants’ exhaust flue will allow researchers to divert flue gas to their testing facility when and as needed, where carbon dioxide molecules can be pulled and utilized.
+A steel duct connects the plants gas flue to the ITC.
+Technology positioned inside the plants’ exhaust flue allows researchers to divert flue gas to their testing facility when and as needed, where carbon dioxide molecules can be pulled and utilized.
 Read more >

 From coal, oil, gas, uranium and wind—Wyoming is the leading exporter of British Thermal Units (BTUs) to the rest of the country.
 In 2010, Wyoming produced 10.5 quadrillion BTUs but consumed only 0.5 quadrillion BTUs within the state’s borders.
 In a global context, if Wyoming were a country, it would rank 10th in overall energy production.
 10.5 quadrillion BTUs is greater than the energy consumed by all 114 million U.S. households in a single year.
 Read more >